How to Succeed as a Brown Premed

 • The Harriet W. Sheridan Center for Teaching and Learning.
 Whether you need writing help or tutoring in one of your STEM courses, the Harriet W. Sheridan Center offers support in various areas.
 They also offer English language support for those who are not native English speakers.

-• Academic Support Services.
-The Academic Support Services department offers academic coaching, drop-in 1:1 tutoring (which is especially helpful in the weeks leading up to midterms and finals) and even workshops designed to provide students with tools to help them cope with stress.
+• Curricular Resource Center.
+The Curricular Resource Center offers academic coaching, drop-in 1:1 tutoring (which is especially helpful in the weeks leading up to midterms and finals) and even workshops designed to provide students with tools to help them cope with stress.

 ----